Rapptz/discord.py/docs/guide/topics/permissions.rst

 Permission values
 ------------------

-A small preface to this, is that Discord themselves represent the permissions system as a bit field.
+A small preface to this is that Discord represents the permissions system as a bit field.
 They have a great in-depth `explanation to this <https://discord.com/developers/docs/topics/permissions>`_ on their API documentation page.

 If you desire to use permission integers within discord.py, you can do it similar to the below: